Some White House advisers fear Trump's final days - KTVZ

 After news emerged of a heated Oval Office meeting Friday pitting Powell and Flynn against White House officials, including chief of staff Mark Meadows and White House counsel Pat Cipollone, Powell was seen exiting the executive mansion again on Sunday.

-She was also scheduled to be at the White House on Monday, people familiar with the matter said, though it wasn’t clear with whom she was planning to meet.
+She was also seen at the White House on Monday, though it wasn’t clear with whom she was planning to meet.
 She has been promoting an executive order allowing the federal government to seize voting machines in order to inspect them for fraud, a proposition that administration officials including acting Homeland Security Secretary Chad Wolf have warned is outside their authority.

 Powell attended Friday’s meeting alongside Flynn, her client who Trump pardoned last month after he had twice pleaded guilty to lying to the FBI.
 Flynn had suggested in a television interview last week that Trump could use the military to rerun the election in certain states, an idea that again arose during Friday’s meeting.

-Note: This story has been updated with additional reporting on Monday.